 Reviewers say that the base 528i offers plenty of power, while 535i and 550i models are capable of even quicker acceleration.
 The 535i’s six-speed manual earns points from one test driver, who appreciates its smooth, accurate shifter.
 However, another critic comments that the eight-speed automatic in his test 550i doesn’t shift as quickly as he would like.

 - "The manual transmission in the 535i is slick and precise." -- Consumer Guide

 - "That said, the 300-hp 535i or even the less potent 528i is hardly like sitting in the cheap seats; most people will be more than satisfied with their power." -- Edmunds

 - "Floor it on the autobahn, and this car is surprisingly quick, allowing us to keep pace with an M3 that was cruising.
 The torque is felt almost immediately, and the pull is evident throughout the rev band." -- AutoWeek (2012 528i)

 - "The eight-speed gearbox (the 535i and 550i do not share the same transmission) shifts through the gears smoothly, but not as quickly as we would have expected." -- Autoblog (2011 550i)

 Handling and Braking

 Traditionally, the 5-Series is known for winning car critics over with its sharp handling.
 However, some reviewers say that the 2013 BMW 5-Series lacks the agility of its predecessors.
-Other test drivers comment that the 5-Series is still among the most agile luxury large cars, and note that its comfortable ride should please the bulk of car shoppers.
-Still, one reviewer says that the steering system lacks the connection to the pavement seen on older 5-Series models.
+Other test drivers comment that the 5-Series is still among the most agile luxury large cars, and they note that its comfortable ride should please the bulk of car shoppers.
+One reviewer says that the steering system lacks the connection to the pavement seen in older 5-Series models.

 - "With base suspension, the 535i feels well-balanced, agile, and composed.
 Sharper still is the M5, which feels right at home in a racetrack environment." -- Consumer Guide